About Me

 Many people kept telling me I needed to write.
 I always felt called to write to share the spiritual lessons that God was teaching me in the midst of suffering, but I was thinking more of a book, not a blog.
 I never dreamt of blogging, but I felt called to share the spiritual lessons I was learning in a tangible way to others, because I knew how much I could have benefitted from reading about a fellow suffering Catholic’s spiritual journey during my own deepest struggles.

-While still in the process of doing setting up the blog, the Covid shutdown began, and then I saw a little more clearly what He knew all along- that was the time He wanted my blog to start because that was the time when everyone was struggling in one way or another, as comfort zones no longer existed.
+While still in the process of setting up the blog, the Covid shutdown began, and then I saw a little more clearly what He knew all along- that was the time He wanted my blog to launch because that was the time when everyone was struggling in one way or another, as comfort zones no longer existed.
 It was the perfect time to start speaking the messages He was giving me though suffering because they were relatable to such a cross-section of people- everyone was unsettled, looking for the truth and comfort, and had extra time in their day for reading.
 And so it began, in God’s time!

 How the Blog Got its Name

 The name “For the Greater Purpose” came to me during the first year of this illness, when I thought the title would be for a book.
 I knew that the suffering I was enduring had a greater purpose- it didn’t have to be empty suffering if I united my suffering to the cross, used it as a prayer, and was open to how God wanted to work through it.
 I knew the message of “for the greater purpose” was from God, because I could not have dreamt up that meaning on my own.
-One of the greatest equates of the Catholic faith is its teachings on the cross and redemptive suffering, and our participation in that.
+One of the greatest gems of the Catholic faith is its teaching on the cross and redemptive suffering, and our participation in that.
 I had a lot to learn about it and still do, but God has shown me a beauty that I never before knew existed, much less in some very unfavorable conditions.
 God has shown me that He doesn’t need perfect circumstances to work- He isn’t bound by circumstances and can always bring good out of bad situations if we cooperate with His will.

 Now